2024

 In the 2023 French Society for Extracellular Vesicles (FSEV) Annual Meeting, Mireia Gomez Duro was awarded with Best Short Talk.
 Mireia works with Dr. Graça Raposo and Dr. Gisela D'Angelo in the Institut curie and her talk was entitled “Unravelling the role of CD133 in breast cancer-Extracellular Vesicles in invasion and metastasis".

-The 23 FSEV was organized by young researchers and hold online on November 14th 2023.
+The 23 FSEV was organized by young researchers and held online on November 14th 2023.

 Professor and researcher Dr. José Belo distinguished with Career Award by SPCE-TC